sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q5
-### Print numbers from 10 to 1 with delay of 1 second between each value being printed using setTimeout using pre ES6 features only
+### Q. Print numbers from 10 to 1 with delay of 1 second between each value being printed using setTimeout using pre ES6 features only

 - We can use 3rd parameter of setTimeout to pass the value of iteration which creates a new scope each time loop iterates
 - We can also use an inner function scope (IIFE) within the for loop for each iteration